-This checklist was developed in conjunction with Professor Tim Miles OBE of Bangor University following empirical research by Dr Ross Cooper of LLU+, London South Bank University.
+This checklist (ADOchecklist right click & save as) was developed in conjunction with Professor Tim Miles OBE of Bangor University following empirical research by Dr Ross Cooper of LLU+, London South Bank University.
 This checklist does not attempt to record the talents, skills or potential linked with dyslexia.

 The checklist is organised around some of the key difficulties